lyndon025/playtested/src/content/article/2023-01-21-slice-of-life-turned-romantic-fantasy-against-a-90s-indonesian-backdrop--a-space-for-the-.md

 ---
-title: "Slice-of-life turned romantic fantasy against a 90’s Indonesian backdrop | A Space for the Unbound"
+author: lyndonguitar
+category: Review
-description: "A Space for the Unbound is the story of a boy and a girl — both with supernatural powers — in a slice-of-life turned fantasy romance adventure against a 90’s Indonesian backdrop.
-A nice change of setting from the usual Japanese-themed similar works of art, like the popular Makoto Shinkai Anime movies Your Name and Weathering with You, all embodied in video game format."
+description: A Space for the Unbound is the story of a boy and a girl — both with supernatural powers — in a slice-of-life turned fantasy romance adventure against a 90’s Indonesian backdrop.
+A nice change of setting from the usual Japanese-themed similar works of art, like the popular Makoto Shinkai Anime movies Your Name and Weathering with You, all embodied in video game format.
+featured: false
 pubDate: 2023-01-21
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "a-space-for-the-unbound"]
+tags:
-featured: false
+- taptap
+- a-space-for-the-unbound
-thumb: "/images/reviews/2023-01-21-slice-of-life-turned-romantic-fantasy-against-a-90s-indonesian-backdrop--a-space-for-the--0.avif"
+thumb: /images/reviews/2023-01-21-slice-of-life-turned-romantic-fantasy-against-a-90s-indonesian-backdrop--a-space-for-the--0.avif
+title: Slice-of-life turned romantic fantasy against a 90’s Indonesian backdrop |
+  A Space for the Unbound
 ---

 <div class="gallery">